The QuickFrame AI Prompting Handbook for Performance TV

 4. Visual Style & Setting

-Visual style and setting determine how your ad looks, and where it unfolds.
+Visual style and setting determine how your ad looks and where it unfolds.
 Think: “NYC subway platform at morning rush,” “golden-hour suburban backyard,” “cozy kitchen during Sunday dinner.”
-Subjects make it easy to create consistent locations you can use across scenes (or spots).
-This way your environment stays consistent even as you iterate on story beats.
+The more vivid and specific, the better the result.

 Example prompts for this building block: